CS-DS-125/125book/py4e_rst/07-files.rst

 intentions to the *Central Processing Unit* using conditional execution, functions, and iterations.
 We have learned how to create and use data structures in the *Main Memory*.
 The CPU and memory are where our software works and runs.
-It is where all of the “thinking” happens.
+It is where all of the "thinking" happens.

 But if you recall from our hardware architecture discussions, once the power is turned off, anything stored in either the CPU or main memory is